roadtomoab/roadtomoab/README.md

 ### Hi there 👋 I'm Noah Blumenstein

 About me
-- Software Engineer at Infosys
 - Located in New York City
 - Graduate of the University of Michigan and Flatiron School
 - Excited to continue to learn and level up!

 My core competencies lie in JavaScript, Python, Java, Selenium automated testing, React, Ruby on Rails, and SQL.
-Currently, I work as a software engineer in the financial services division at Infosys.

 I'm open to both career opportunities and open source projects.
 If you think I could be of help, or just want to connect, please feel free to reach out!